croquetgenius/jupyter-autopep8/README.md

 # Jupyter autopep8

 This extension reformats/prettifies code in a notebook's code cell.
-It currently supports only Python.
-Under the hood, it uses the [autopep8](https://github.com/hhatto/autopep8) Python module to reformat Python code.
+Under the hood, it uses the [autopep8](https://github.com/hhatto/autopep8) Python module to reformat Python code to conform to the [PEP 8](https://www.python.org/dev/peps/pep-0008/) style guide.

 **pre-requisites:** of course, you must have some of the corresponding packages installed: